安裝中文字典英文字典辭典工具!

 - What is a Ballad?
 Definition and Examples - Poem Analysis

-A ballad is a kind of verse, sometimes narrative in nature and often set to music They developed from 14th and 15th century minstrelsy
+A ballad is a kind of verse, sometimes narrative in nature, often set to music and developed from 14th and 15th-century minstrelsy Writers in Australia, North Africa, North America, as well as Europe and South America used the form

 - BALLAD Definition Meaning - Merriam-Webster